Aggregated by AuxBeacon News Staff

 I’m one to believe that retention isn’t a problem.
 It is a symptom of a more serious disease; a disease that Civil Air Patrol has been infected with for quite some time.
 Strangely enough, it’s many other symptoms bear a disturbing resemblance to Alzheimer’s Disease.

 Civil Air Patrol, as a whole, has forgotten where we came from and therefore have found it difficult to chart a clear course.

 New members join this organization for what they see on the surface and quickly find that regardless of what they were told when they joined, they are still destined to the same fate.

-I agree with V1, that a lot of our problems reside at the top of CAP.
-For well over ten years National Commander after National Commander has been the medic that this organization needed to survive, but survival is not enough anymore.
+I agree that a lot of our problems reside at the top of CAP.
+For well over ten years, National Commander after National Commander has been the medic that this organization needed to survive, but survival is not enough anymore.
 We need a doctor!
 We need a cure.

 To use another analogy; if membership were related cash flow, Civil Air Patrol would be defined as bankrupt.
 Most corporations in our situation would cut their losses and reorganize.
 I firmly believe this is the path we need to take and we should count on our Air Force counterparts to guide us were we need to go.

 For twenty years, CAP as chosen to ignore the Air Force example.
 Perhaps, to distance ourselves from the military or to merely do things the our own way.
 On the contrary, the Air Force has thrived and has become the premiere military branch in the most powerful country in the world.
 Furthermore, the Air Force didn’t accomplish this by sacrificing its people or its many other assets.
 As a matter of fact, quality of life for Air Force personnel has only improved greatly over the last twenty years.